tibinjohn193-blip/windows-11/readme.md

 Requirements
 RUFUS
-Rufus is a free, open-source Windows utility for creating bootable USB drives — most commonly used to put an operating system installer (like Windows or a Linux distro) onto a USB flash drive so you can boot from it and install the OS. click The below to Download Rufus https://rufus.ie/en/ windows 11 pro iso Download https://getintopc.com/?s=windows+11
+Rufus is a free, open-source Windows utility for creating bootable USB drives — most commonly used to put an operating system installer (like Windows or a Linux distro) onto a USB flash drive so you can boot from it and install the OS. click The below Link to Download Rufus

+https://rufus.ie/en/

+windows 11 pro iso Download

+https://getintopc.com/?s=windows+11

 ▶ Open Lab 1

 🧩 Lab 2 — Windows 11 Pro Setup (Offline Account)